esrf-bliss/Lima/docs/plugin/index.rst

 ::

-   conda install lima-core
+   mamba install lima-core

 If you want to run the LimaCCDs device server on top of your camera plugin we recommend to install the simulator tango package, then you will get installed all the packages by dependencies:

 ::

-   conda install lima-camera-simulator-tango
+   mamba install lima-camera-simulator-tango

 And you are good to code!
 A good way to start is to use our seed project at: